Yancoal: Accelerating BVLOS Operations with Broad Area Approval

 February 19, 2026

-Sphere helped Yancoal expand its BVLOS (Beyond Visual Line of Sight) drone operations in Australia from weekday-only flights to full 7-day coverage in a matter of weeks.
+Sphere helped Yancoal expand its BVLOS (Beyond Visual Line of Sight) drone operations in Australia from weekday-only flights to full 7-day coverage in a matter of weeks by taking advantage of CASA's Broad Area BVLOS TMI, and deployment of the Sphere HubT dock system.

-This avoided the typical 6 to 12 month wait required for a standard CASA BVLOS approval variation.
+This avoided the typical 6 to 12 month wait required for a standard CASA BVLOS approval variation, and allowed co-operation of the Sphere HubT dual dock system.

 As a result, Yancoal was able to benefit from faster operational coverage, reduced reliance on internal crews, and immediate value from a DJI Dock 3 remote deployment.